gabonator/Education/2021/AltaGateReverse/readme.md

 Total 0 fatals, 2 errors, 0 warnings, 0 infos.
 ```

 Trying to find this message in the executable in all possible encodings (using FAR) did not reveal anything.
 Nor searching for the reference to **alta.ar** file.
 And this was very suspicous...
-It seems like the application is written in TCL and embedded in encrypted form right in the main application executable.
+It seems like the high level application code is written in TCL and embedded in encrypted form right in the main application executable.

 Using ProcMon I checked who opens and reads the encrypted file:

 ![procmon.png](procmon.png)

-So definitely it is the AF.exe which reads this file.
+So definitely it is the AF.exe.
 Using IDA as debugger I put breakpoints on all CreateFile cals, but later I found out that the application is quite messy and consists of multiple modules which use different approach for accessing filesystem.
 Some parts were using Win32 api whereas others were using posix fopen.
-In this case they have used  ` FILE *__cdecl fopen(const char *, const char *)`  for opening and `int __cdecl read(int, void *, unsigned int)` for reading.
-Debugging the code was pretty nasty and the only way how to find the decryption algorithm was to place hardware breakpoint on memory read at the address where the file was read.
-This buffer is copied with `memcpy` and then processed character by character.
+For accessing the **alta.ar** they have used  `FILE *__cdecl fopen(const char *, const char *)`  for opening and `int __cdecl read(int, void *, unsigned int)` for reading.
+Debugging the code was pretty nasty and the only way how to find the decryption algorithm was to place hardware breakpoint on *memory read* access at the address where the file was read.
+This buffer is first copied with `memcpy` and then processed character by character.

 ![ida.png](ida.png)